L2jLiga/grunt-webfonts/README.md

 Type: `function` Default: `path.basename`

-You can use this function to change how file names translates to class names (the part after `icon_` or `icon-`).
-By default it’s a name of a file.
+You can use this function to change how file names translate to class names (the part after `icon_` or `icon-`).
+By default, it’s a name of a file.

 For example you can group your icons into several folders and add folder name to class name: